owlcollab/owltools/docs/yamchester/axiom-yaml.md

 ObjectSomeValuesFrom.
 I think I slightly prefer manchester style vocab here and inference of the axiom type (but does this come with penalties...?).

+## Caveats

+Obviously this is most appropriate to an application that is OWL aware.
+Making use of an OWL-level representation in order to say draw existential graphs or search by synonyms is kind of awkward.